 The inevitable first question is whether you can afford it.
-If you’re new to the private jet buying experience… that’s a big question.
-Prices for new jets can range from $1.69 million to several hundred million for those who want to deck out a commercial-size plane in their own fashion.
-Of course, if you buy a larger jet, you might be limiting your destination options.
+If you’re new to the private jet buying experience that’s a big question.
+Prices for new jets can range from $1.69 million to several hundred million for those who want to deck out a commercial-size plane to fit their own preferences.
+However, if you buy a larger jet, you might be limiting your destination options as not all small airports cannot properly accommodate commercial-sized jets.

 After purchase, there’s the cost of ongoing management.
 On average, it may cost $700,000 to $4 million each year to own and operate an aircraft in the United States, although that amount can vary significantly based upon usage.